ifm/developerportal/_sources/documentation/SoftwareInterfaces/ifmDiagnostic/DiagnosticRetrieval/diagnostic_bootup_monitoring.md.txt

-# Diagnostic error code monitoring

-**Monitoring during boot-up and system operability based on active error codes**
+# Boot-up diagnostic

 ## Verify the system operational state after boot-up
-To check if the system is operational after a boot-up sequence one should verify at least two stages (For ODS application):
+To check if the system is operational after a boot-up sequence one should verify at least two stages (for an ODS application):

 1. Check that confInitStages:
     1. For non-ODS application scenarios: `/device/diagnostic/confInitStages: ['device', 'ports']`